Awkwart History, Family Crest & Coats of Arms

 Some of the Awkwart family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Awkwart family to the New World and Oceana
+Migration of the Awkwart family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Awkwart or a variant listed above were: Andrew Ward, who settled in New England in 1630; Elizabeth Ward, who settled in Virginia in 1635; George and Henry Ward, who settled in Boston Massachusetts in 1637.